Gopinath0903/19CS301Module-9/README.md

 print(matrix)
 T = [[r[i]for r in matrix]for i in range(len(matrix[0]))]
  print(T)

 ```
 ### Output:
 ![image](https://github.com/user-attachments/assets/411a227a-f44d-4b1a-b489-c7592dddbb67)

+### Result:
-### Result: Thus, the given program is implemented and executed successfully .
+Thus the Python program to Find the transpose of a matrix using list Comprehension was executed successfully .

 ### EX: 9.4 TOEPLITZ MATRIX

+### Aim:
-### Aim: To Write a Python Program to check whether the given matrix is Toeplitz Matrix.
+To Write a Python Program to check whether the given matrix is Toeplitz Matrix.

 ### Algorithm:
 STEP 1: Start.